jgeisler0303/openHAB_CANopen_Binding/README.md

 # CANopen Binding for openHAB
-This is the very second version of a Binding that allows the connection of [CANopen](http://en.wikipedia.org/wiki/CANopen) devices to the [openHAB server](http://www.openhab.org/) via a [socket can connection](http://en.wikipedia.org/wiki/SocketCAN).
+This is the second version of a Binding that allows the connection of [CANopen](http://en.wikipedia.org/wiki/CANopen) devices to the [openHAB server](http://www.openhab.org/) via a [socket can connection](http://en.wikipedia.org/wiki/SocketCAN).

 The code was originally founded upon and partly copied from this [socket can binding](https://github.com/agriesser/socketcan-binding-lager) but has evolved quite a bit since.

 # News on 2015/03/06
 * The lib-socketcan-java.jar needed to access the system CAN bus driver was moved to a separate bundle hosted [here](https://github.com/jgeisler0303/openHAB_io_canbus).
 You must download or clone this bundle and import the project contained therein into eclipse or create a bundle .jar and copy that into the addons folder of your openHAB installation!!!
-* Implemented full support for pdos, sdo (expedited only), nmt, sync
+* Implemented full support for PDOs (Tx and Rx), SDOs (expedited only), NMT heartbeat (with auto start), sync master
 * Implemented support for all numeric CANopen data types (no strings yet)
 * Started implementing tests